cathyzoller/ticket_to_fly/PITCHME.md

 }
 ```

-@[1-5]

-@[7-12]

 @[16-19]

-Note: Javascript looks like this (slide) Using the FileReader construct makes the frontend image manipulation pretty straightforward.  (slide) Calling a function which calls the Phoenix endpoint
+Note: javascript's FileReader is used on the frontend to load a preview.  (next slide) Then a phoenix endpoint is called from "submitPhotoUpdate" (next slide)

 ---